 That’s right, there isn’t anyone best way to learn coding.
 Since everyone is different and everyone learns differently, the best way to learn coding for one person will be completely different from the best way for another.

-With this in mind, we have explored some of the most common ways to learn coding for beginners.
+With this in mind, take a look at some of the most common ways to learn coding for beginners.
 These are modern ways to learn, along with more traditional computer science methods.

 An Online Course